OctopusDeploy/People/Support.md

 ## Senior Application Support Engineer

-The Senior Application Support Engineer role builds upon the foundation of the Appliction Support Engineer role.
+The Senior Application Support Engineer role builds upon the foundation of the Application Support Engineer role.

 > I am a confident, secure member of the Octopus support team with a proven record of excellent customer support.